Bone health and Parkinson's

 Bone health Q&A

-Watch our Associate Director of the Excellence Network, Rowan Wathes and a panel of experts, including Professor Donald Grosset and Sarah Leyland, an osteoporosis specialist nurse, answer your questions about bone health.
+Watch the Associate Director of the Parkinson's UK Excellence Network, Rowan Wathes and a panel of experts, including Professor Donald Grosset and Sarah Leyland, an osteoporosis specialist nurse, answer your questions about bone health.